 The Matrix mixer creates an operator network that is not limited to traditional "Algorithm" methods.

 The matrix knobs adjust how much signal is sent from where to where.
+Self-feedback of the FM operator is possible, but it is not possible to configure a feedback signal path with the matrix mixer.

 When you operate the matrix knob, a diagram showing operator connections is displayed in the upper right.
 The color intensity of the arrows connecting operators indicates the volume of the signal sent to that operator.